 The Bond between a Horse and Rider...

-Trust is the cornerstone of any relationship with a horse.
 Horses are naturally prey animals, meaning they rely on their instincts to assess situations for safety.
 For a rider to become a trusted partner, they must demonstrate patience and consistency.
 Groundwork, such as leading exercises and desensitization, can help establish mutual respect.
 Positive reinforcement is important as rewarding good behaviour with praise or treats will reinforce trust and positivity, build a lasting bond.

 From personal experience, I feel the time spent with my horse outside of riding is just as important.
-Feeding,
+Feeding, grooming and stable management offer opportunities to strengthen our bond.
+Previous experience working with behavioural issues has also allowed me to sympathise with the animals and transform an uneducated horse into a trainable and rewarding experience.

 Comments